Half Dome was the most beautiful natural site I had seen.

 My sister said that she had insane blisters on her feet.

-We looked – they were insane (we later found out that her boots felt a bit tight from the start but she hadn’t said anything).
+We looked – they were insane (we later found out that her boots felt tight from the start, but she hadn’t said anything).

 I took off my boots and gave them to her.